ghga-de/sandbox-storage/README.md

-# Sandbox-Storage - A Short Description
+# Sandbox-Storage - a DRS-compliant service for delivering files from S3

-A longer description explaining the use case of this service.
+This service implements the GA4GH DRS, while providing the option to serve files from localstack S3.

 ## Documentation: